justin-ghavami/Customer-Segmentation/README.md

 # Customer-Segmentation
+**I do not own the rights to this code**
-Performed an unsupervised learning technique on customer data using Python and inspired from Kaggle: https://www.kaggle.com/karnikakapoor/customer-segmentation-clustering
+Performed unsupervised learning techniques on customer data using Python and inspired from Kaggle: https://www.kaggle.com/karnikakapoor/customer-segmentation-clustering